 1 John 2:3-5 And hereby we know that we know him, if we keep his commandments.
 (4) He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him; (5) but whoso keepeth his word, in him verily hath the love of God been perfected.
 Hereby we know that we are in him:

 As believers we are commanded to present ourselves as servants of obedience unto righteousness:

 Romans 6:12-16 Let not sin therefore reign in your mortal body, that ye should obey the lusts thereof: (13) neither present your members unto sin as instruments of unrighteousness; but present yourselves unto God, as alive from the dead, and your members as instruments of righteousness unto God.
 (14) For sin shall not have dominion over you: for ye are not under law, but under grace.
 (15) What then? shall we sin, because we are not under law, but under grace?
 God forbid.
 (16) Know ye not, that to whom ye present yourselves as servants unto obedience, his servants ye are whom ye obey; whether of sin unto death, or of obedience unto righteousness?

-Jesus came to set us free from the bondage of sin but any Christian who chooses to continue in sin becomes a bondservant of sin and will not abide in God’s house forever:
+Jesus came to set us free from the bondage of sin but if we choose to continue in sin we become a bondservant of sin and will not abide in God’s house forever as His sons will:

 John 8:34-37 Jesus answered them, Verily, verily, I say unto you, Every one that committeth sin is the bondservant of sin.
 (35) And the bondservant abideth not in the house for ever: the son abideth for ever.
 (36) If therefore the Son shall make you free, ye shall be free indeed.
 (37) I know that ye are Abraham’s seed: yet ye seek to kill me, because my word hath not free course in you.